Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Use this visual information to make some value studies and use them to explore different variations in possible compositions.

-Here is an article where you can learn more about how to use value studies to improve compositional structures in art.
+Here is an article where you can learn more about how to use value studies to improve painting skills.

 What Crop is Best Suited for the Subject?